SuccessFactors Implementation: 8 Steps for Adoption

 1. Get buy-in from your HR team

-When implementing new technology and replacing old systems, human resistance to change is the first hurdle to overcome.
+When implementing new technology and modernizing legacy systems, internal resistance to change is the first hurdle to overcome.
 According to McKinsey, 70% of transformations fail.
 This is because the leaders do not take their team on board, and the employees do not have the right skill set to implement the new technology.

 Your HR people are used to working with legacy systems.
 They are familiar with the user interfaces of these systems and may not want to switch to the new way of doing things.
 To get them on board, you will have to prove to them that the new way of doing things is better.

 Start by having a series of meetings with them to address their questions.
-In these meetings, you can explain what SAP SuccessFactors is, why your organization needs it, how it will add value to your overall operations, the kind of training the team will need to use it, and the time it will save the team in performing their tasks.
+In these meetings, you can explain what SuccessFactors is, why your organization needs it, how it will add value to your HR and people operations, the kind of training the team will need to use it, and the time it will save the team in performing their tasks.

 You can also use this time with the team to showcase your plans for implementation and address their concerns about training, user roles, and the overall timeline of the change.
 You can also gather feedback from the team to better understand their concerns.
 For example, someone from the team may want to know how onboarding will work after the new system is implemented, someone else may have concerns over data structure and security, and so on.